bellons91/personal-notes/how-to/how-to-read-data-from-csv-api-response.md

 # How to Read Data From Csv API Response

-If you have an API endpoint that returns a CSV file (as explained [here](https://notes.code4it.dev/how-to-download-data-as-csv-file/)), you can read it by first **installing the CsvHelper NuGet package**, and then by reading the HTTP response content:
+If you have an API endpoint that returns a CSV file (as explained in [[how-to-download-data-as-csv-file]]), you can read it by first **installing the CsvHelper NuGet package**, and then by reading the HTTP response content:

 ```cs
 HttpResponseMessage response = await client.GetAsync($"/api/downloadCsv");